 Los padres de millones de niños que tienen dificultades para aprender están constantemente investigando cómo ayudar a sus hijos a avanzar en la escuela.
 Esta guía para la Respuesta a la Intervención es una herramienta importante y fácil de entender para estos padres.

 School can be a stressful environment for the child and a time of vulnerability.
 Appropriate accommodations and modifications can reduce stress and can assist in achieving and maintaining educational success.
 As a parent, you are your child's greatest advocate, supporter, and cheerlea....More >

 NCLD primarily offers information about learning disabilities (LD) through our website, LD.org.
 We're confident that you'll find our articles, publications, advocacy guides and policy-related publications, and our handy checklists, worksheets, and forms to be reliable and useful resou....More >

-How to Pay for College: Financial Aid for Students with LD
+How to Pay for College: Financial Aid and Scholarships for Students With LD

-Senior year of high school — time to relax, coast, wait for college, right?
+Senior year of high school—time to relax, coast, wait for college, right?
 Wrong!
-You may have been accepted to your college of choice, but the work doesn't end with an acceptance letter and a trip to the mall for new sheets and jeans.
+You may have been accepted to your college of choice, but the work doesn’t end with an acceptance letter and a trip to the mall for new sheets and jeans.
 How will you finance your college education?
-Wh....More >
+Wher....More >

 NCLD’s Resource Locator is here for you!
 Discover thousands of national, state, or local resources and information listings that can be organized by keyword and state, or select from our drop-down menu.Start using the Resource Locator ›